Delivery to UK, USA / CAN is Free over £19.97 / $19.97.

 The Conjure Woman (new edition)

-With a new introduction, The Conjure Woman is a collection of stories first published in 1899, regarded as a seminal works of African-American literature.
+With a new introduction, The Conjure Woman is a collection of stories first published in 1899, regarded as a seminal work of African-American literature.
 Its fantastical tales of plantation life subverted the then racial stereotypes of the gracious slaveowner and their ignorant slaves who enjoyed the patronage of a caring master.

 £6.99